suszanna/LeafletMaps/README.md

 go here in your browser -->    https://htmlpreview.github.io/ append/paste the url to this   ^^

-Expect ==>  you should see the html file open as a formatted document Actual ==>  works for me
+Expect ==>  you should see the html file open as a formatted document, Actual ==>  works for me